 Low Energy Saving Light Bulbs to Save Electricity

-The Philips energy saving light bulbs are probably the most well known and is sold in many retailers including the high street supermarkets.
-Like most of these they should last for about 10 years and warm up very quickly.
-There are also great offers and Sainsburys is currently selling these at 50p each for 5 for 50p (so obviously buy five at a time).
-Because of this very low price, there is no excuse from the cost point of view not to change from the older types.
+The Philips energy-saving light bulbs are the most well-known and sold in many retailers, including high-street supermarkets.
+Like most of these, they should last for about 10 years and warm up very quickly.
+There are also great offers: Sainsbury’s is currently selling these at 50p each or 5 for 50p (so obviously buy five at a time).

 Lower wattage = lower carbon